 Often, it won’t even occur to people that there could be a link between what they are eating and their symptoms.
 So when you ask could gluten cause my symptom, the simple answer is yes it could.

-For every person with gut issues triggered by gluten eight people will present with issues that seemingly have nothing to do with gut issues!
+For every person with gut issues triggered by gluten, eight people will present with issues that seemingly have nothing to do with gut issues!
 The extra-intestinal symptoms (symptoms that are not manifested in the gut) may show up as arthritis or joint pain.
 Or it might be as anxiety, depression, foggy brain, numbness in the limbs, extreme fatigue.
-It could cause weight gain, loss of energy following the eating of gluten foods or any number of auto-immune conditions.
+Eating gluten when intolerant could cause weight gain, loss of energy or any number of auto-immune conditions.

-If you are struggling with weight management you might be interested in reading Why diets fail and what to do to succeed!
+If you are struggling with weight management you might be interested in reading Why diets fail and how to lose weight

 Surely if I don’t have Coeliac disease then I am fine with gluten?